Bran Muffin Recipe: Delicious and Healthy2013-04-23

 Made with whole wheat flour and wheat bran, this is a very healthy muffin recipe your family will love.

 This can be a great diabetes recipe for some diabetics.
-Most diabetics do best with few carbs, so you may be able to tolerate the carb count of this recipe.
+Most diabetics do best with some carbs, so you may be able to tolerate the carb count of this recipe.
 To make it a better diabetic recipe, I would replace the honey or molasses with stevia or coconut sugar, both MUCH lower on the glycemic index.
 Add more milk to make up the volume of liquid needed in the recipe.
-If you do that, the sugar replacement will work well, and it will make this a much better recipe for diabetics.
+If you do that, the sugar replacement will make this a much better recipe for diabetics.

 Check out the CookingNook.com variations above for tips on how to vary this one basic recipe with simple ingredients.